jl3676/learning_hierarchy/README.md

 ## Citation

 Please cite our work if you find this repository helpful!
+A PDF version of the paper is available [here](https://jl3676.github.io/assets/pdf/learning_hierarchy.pdf).

  ```
 @article{li2025algorithmic,